Common Ground (Above & Beyond album): Release and promotion

 In an interview with Billboard coinciding with Ultra Music Festival 2017, Above & Beyond revealed that the group was about "three-quarters of the way through" with their work on a new electronic album.
-The single "Tightrope" featuring Marty Longstaff and the title track "Common Ground" (originally titled "The Power of Vulnerability") were also premiered at Ultra 2017 and at the group's RC Cola Plant show two days before.
+The single "Tightrope" featuring Marty Longstaff and the title track "Common Ground" (originally titled "The Power of Vulnerability") was also premiered at Ultra 2017 and at the group's RC Cola Plant show two days before.

 The confetti-inspired artwork style for the album was revealed with the release of "Tightrope" on 4 August and the following release of "My Own Hymn", accompanied by a lyric video, on 8 September.

 The album title and cover were revealed at the end of the group's performance at their ABGT 250 event on 16 September 2017.

 On 23 October 2017, the group announced the Common Ground North America Tour, which opened with a 3-hour set and appearances from Spencer Brown, Grum, and Gabriel & Dresden at the Los Angeles Convention Center on 29 December 2017 and closed at the RC Cola Plant in Miami accompanied by Seven Lions on 22 March 2018.

 "Northern Soul", the fourth single from Common Ground, was released on 4 November with another lyric video.

 The trio released the album's fifth single, "Always", on 19 January 2018.
 For this single's release, the group also released a music video featuring the three producers and vocalist Zoë Johnston performing the song in the French Alps.
 Also, the album version of "Is It Love?
 (1001)" was premiered that night by Pete Tong on BBC Radio 1's Essential Selection mix.

 On 26 January 2018, Armin van Buuren's "A State of Trance" radio show celebrated the album's release by hosting Jono Grant of Above & Beyond to perform a one-hour-long guest mix for their 850th episode, where multiple tracks from Common Ground and label Anjunabeats were played during its duration.

 When asked about the creative process of the album in an interview with Clash magazine, Paavo Siljamäki of the group stated that "there’s a point in the album writing process where it starts making sense, once you have enough songs.
-But what we did this time around – and we’ve done it in the past – we’ve written quite a few more songs than what are on this album.
+But what we did this time around – and we’ve done it in the past – we’ve written quite a few more songs than what is on this album.
 And then we looked at the pile of songs that we had, and thought: what would make a good album?
 And chose the tracks finished based on what we felt helped each other".